bmershon/d3-equidecompose/README.md

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>sources</b>()

-Returns an array of [Polygon](#polygon) objects.
+Returns an array of [Polygon](#polygon) objects (a subclass of `Array`).
 Each polygon is positioned within the source polygon used to create a decomposition.

 <a name="decomposition_subjects" href="#decomposition_subjects">#</a> <i>decomposition</i>.<b>subjects</b>()

-Returns an array of [Polygon](#polygon) objects.
+Returns an array of [Polygon](#polygon) objects (a subclass of `Array`).
 Each polygon is positioned within the subject polygon used to create a decomposition.